bjzelvelder/GABBI/README.md

 > The asterisk (*) means that multiple files have the same pattern.

-# Future directions
+# What to do next

-- Run a species tree /gene trees easily using phylomera_v0.8.3.sh on targeted loci alignments to check the resulting phylogeny
+## Running a species tree using the final set of targeted loci

-- Run in silico capture on simulated target capture data using art illumina, bbmap and aTRAM or PHYLUCE
+## Generate your final probe set

-- Annotate your probe set using annotated genomes
+## Annotate targeted loci as coding or non-coding sequences for downstream analyses

-- Synthesize your probe set (remove redundant sequences)?
+## Testing the probe set _in silico_ on whole genome sequences (WGS)

 ---
 # Detailed options